wp-plugins/namaste-lms/readme.txt

 - Started the developers API.
 More info on http://namaste-lms.org/developers.php (this is still the very beginning!)
 - You can require payment for a course (for now payment processing is manual)
 - Fixed bug with certificates
+- Filter students by enrollment status
+- Cleanup completed or rejected student from a course

 = Version 0.8 =
 - Admin can create/edit personalized certificates